zeisler/active_mocker/README.md

 * Validation/Callbacks are not supported.
 * Sql queries, joins, etc will never be supported.
 * A record that has been created and then is modified will persist changes without calling `#save`, beware of this difference.
 * This is not a full replacement for ActiveRecord.
-It's simplified, with only the most essential parts.
-There are many tests to verify that is works the same as ActiveRecord, but's yours responsibility to know how ActiveRecord works.
 * Primary key will always default to `id`.
 If this is an causes a problem open an issue.

 ## Inspiration